jclehner/bcm2-utils/README.md

-The most important info here is `ra`, but we can also see many other references to `0x83f8XXXX`, so it's safe to assume that the bootloader is loaded somewhere at this location.
+The most important info here is `ra`, but we can also see many other references to `0x83f8XXXX`, so it's safe to assume that the bootloader is loaded somewhere around this address.

 Restart the device, go into the main menu again, and we can fire up `bcm2dump` to dump the bootloader code from ram.
 The bootloader is usually